 Especially in the tea export industry, where pricing, quality, and supply consistency are critical, accepting the wrong export order can result in major losses.
 In this post, I’ll explain why it’s not just important to win an export order — it’s equally important to analyze and sometimes reject it if the conditions aren’t right.

-Why Exporters Must Analyze Every Export Order Carefully
+Why Exporters Must Analyze an Export Order Carefully

 When starting an export business, most people focus on how to get export orders.
 But few talk about how to evaluate an export order properly — or why it’s okay to reject one if it doesn’t make business sense.